Linaro/lava/doc/v2/development.rst

 Changes to most files in ``lava-dispatcher`` can be symlinked or copied into the packaged locations. e.g.::

- PYTHONDIR=/usr/lib/python2.7/dist-packages/
+ PYTHONDIR=/usr/lib/python3/dist-packages/
  sudo cp <path_to_file> $PYTHONDIR/<path_to_file>

-.. note:: The path used for ``PYTHONDIR`` will change when the LAVA runtime support moves to Python3: PYTHONDIR=/usr/lib/python3/dist-packages/
+.. note:: The path used for ``PYTHONDIR`` has changed with the LAVA runtime support moving to Python3 in 2018.4.

 There is no need to copy files used solely by the unit tests.